datapane/datapane-onpremise/README.md

     # License key granted to you by Datapane
     LICENSE_KEY=YOUR_LICENSE_KEY
     ```
+1. Run `docker-compose run dp-server ./reset.sh`
 1. Run `sudo docker-compose up -d` to start the Datapane server.
 1. Run `sudo docker-compose ps` to make sure all the containers are up and running.
-1. Run `docker-compose run dp-server python manage.py dp_initial_setup`
 1. Navigate to your server's IP address in a web browser.
 Datapane should now be running on port `3000`.
 1. Click Sign Up, since we're starting from a clean slate.
 The first user to into an instance becomes the administrator.